 Alternatively, if you opted for a post-cruise extension, you could choose from two nights in Oslo; two night in Oslo and Bergen train; or fly over to Iceland for three nights and four days.
 As always, your Viking host is there to make sure all goes as planned, in addition to hotel, meals and tours.

-Read more: What you can expect on a river cruise vacation
+Read more: What you can expect on board a river cruise

 If a return transatlantic sounds exciting or like me, is simply a necessity, a westbound transatlantic from Barcelona in the fall is a lot easier to plan than the two or three trains and a ferry it takes to go from Bergen to either England or continental Europe.
 Catching a westbound ride in mid-summer isn’t easy unless you choose Cunard’s Queen Mary 2 from Southampton to New York.